cametumbling/wanderlust/README.md

 # wanderlust
-A simple travel exploration front-end using the FourSquare and OpenWeather APIs.
+A simple travel exploration front-end using the OpenWeather and FourSquare (old skool!)
+APIs.